Domain#

 records.
 A record is active, when its appropriate

-contains a
+Model contains a

-field with name active
+Boolean field with name active,

 and set to true.
 When the appropriate Model

-does not contain a Boolean
+does not contain a Boolean field with

-all records are returned.
+name active all records are returned.

 A domain can be setup as a combination of clauses, like shown in this pattern: